 Many children with thrombosis have no symptoms, but if a child is at risk because of family history or a chronic disease, parents should watch for:

 - Redness and warmth of the skin

-How are Bleeding Disorders and Thrombosis Tested and diagnosed?
+How are Bleeding Disorders and Thrombosis diagnosed?

-Diagnosis of Bleeding Disorders
+Diagnosis Bleeding Disorders